Co-Author: Susa Coffey, MD; Medical Editor, AETC National Resource Center

-An open-label study is evaluating the renal safety of elvitegravir/cobicistat/emtricitabine/tenofovir (Stribild, or the "quad" pill) and cobicistat in patients with mild-to-moderate renal impairment (estimated glomerular filtration rate [eGFR]: 50 to <90 mL/min).
+An open-label study is evaluating the renal safety of elvitegravir/cobicistat/emtricitabine/tenofovir (Stribild, or the "quad" pill) and cobicistat.
+For those patients with mild-to-moderate renal impairment (estimated glomerular filtration rate [eGFR]: 50 to <90 mL/min).

 The study comprises 2 treatment groups: